 Children outgrow dyslexia

-There is no cure for dyslexia, it doesn’t go away with age or treatment.
-However, there are instructional techniques and compensation strategies that can be used by those with dyslexia to improve their reading and processing skills.
+There is no cure for dyslexia; it doesn’t go away with age or treatment.
+However, there are instructional techniques and compensation strategies that those with dyslexia can use to improve their reading and processing skills.

 - Explicit and systematic